Is it a Good Match?

 - Raising money via crypto for teams, clubs, or sportsmen.

-- Use sport stars to raise funds for a crypto project.
+- Use sports stars to raise funds for a crypto project.

 - Create a token and distribute it among the fans who will use it for purchasing services on that sport’s platform (like betting, buying merchandise, etc).